Preparing Students for College and Career Success

 9 out of 10 parents want their child to learn coding and computer science, but only 1 in 4 schools offer it.Lack of time within the school day and the lack of qualified teachers are the primary constraints in the system.

 We all anecdotally see the individuals who know how to code are at a premium in our society today.
 This research from Brookings institution quantifies that value.
-The life-time earnings of a computer science graduate is 40% more than a typical college graduate.
+The lifetime earnings of a computer science graduate are 40% more than a typical college graduate.
 And it is almost 3x that of a high-school graduate.

 Coding is an extremely marketable skill.
 And it also lends itself to remote, part-time work.
 This helps students from low socio-economic background tremendously.
-After learning coding for a few months, they are able to take on part-time job and supplement their family income.
+After learning to code for a few months, they are able to take on a part-time job and supplement their family income.

 Computing jobs are the #1 source of new wages in the United States.
 And it is projected to grow at twice the rate of all other jobs.
 Think about the opportunities it would create for your students when they graduate.